 Then in 1978, my band needed an intro for the beginning of their second set.
 I took in a portable tape recorder to a local guitar store and spent an afternoon with a Moog Sonic Six suitcase synth, building a rudimentary piece that worked out great for us.
 From that moment on I was hooked.
 A year later I decided to study music composition and recording techniques at the University of Tennessee.
 The professor who taught tose subjects also taught electronic music and electronic music composition and operated a studio at the school.
 I hopped on for a ride and was soon up to my eyeballs in large scale synthesis, utilizing their many units including the Arp 2600, EML Electrocomp 101, EML 400/401 sequencer, and Synthi-A. We were introduced to the Synclavier II as well, which was at that point the premier digital FM synthesizer and sampler.
 I wrote several electronic pieces which were premiered to audiences in the community.
 But before I finished at the school I was hired away to a career in audio-for-film-and-video which led to my becoming a sound designer.
 Well that’s me.
 In case you care.

 But let’s back up a touch and look at the beginnings of portable synthesis.
 At their birth in the period of 1960-1970, synthesizers were modular and analog.
 By modular I mean that each function was offered by the synth makers as a separate, discreetly-wired electronic module.
 You placed your collection of modules in large racks and patched between them.
 These rack units were huge, heavy collections of hand-wired things that could fill a wall or a small room.
 They were obviously not at all portable so studios were often built around them.
 Operation required a thatch of multiple patch cables running back and forth, to set up a “patch” or basic sound.
 There were no polyphonic synthesizers at the beginning, so recording any sort of chordal or polyphonic passages involved laying down multiple recording passes in the studio.
 Because these instruments were also highly unstable, subject to pitch fluctuation from minute temperature changes, multi-tracking often took days of recording while retuning the unstable oscillators between each take.
 Then in 1969, while on his lunch breaks, Moog engineer Bill Hemsath toyed with creating a smaller, self-contained synthesizer.
-He wanted to somehow come up with a unit that offered most of the modular systems’ capabilities in a small package that would be easier to use and portable.
+He wanted to somehow come up with a unit that offered most of the modular systems’ capabilities in a small package that would be portable and easier to use.
 Bill’s attic office contained the company’s junk pile of discarded modules that Bob Moog hoped to find another use for.
 In the pile was the remainder of a keyboard Bob Moog had cannibalized for keys.

 The Moog Model A